skrey/yellow-extensions/README.md

 Downloads
 ---------
 Yellow comes with just the basics.
 You can add content, media and website features.
-With theses extensions you get a collection of building blocks for your own website.
+With these extensions you get a collection of building blocks for your own website.

 * [Plugins](https://github.com/markseu/yellowcms-extensions/tree/master/plugins)
 * [Snippets](https://github.com/markseu/yellowcms-extensions/tree/master/snippets)